rrusk/scoop-env/README.md

 You may be interested in looking at the `Makefile` at the `build-*` tasks, especially if you are hacking on a particular component.
 Note that the network connectivity is established through the use of port forwarding from the host to the vagrant box.

 ## Running the Images

 ```bash
 make run
 ```
+Note: `make run` fails if the containers are already running.
+Please see the troubleshooting section.

 ## Configuring the Hosts File